- Cerebrium

 directly into this function. - api_key: This is the Cerebrium API key used to authenticate your request.

-If you want to see concrete examples of various model deployments head on over to the Examples page.
+If you want to see concrete examples of various model deployments head on over to the Quickstarts section.

 curl --location --request POST '<ENDPOINT>' \